Trust center · Cumulative rig

 unique-per-session

-are the load-bearing leak: a real iPhone returns the same
+are the giveaway that matters most: a real iPhone returns the same

-value as millions of other iPhones, so any tool that returns
+value as millions of other iPhones — that is what

 a hash unique to its own session has already given itself